 CALIBRATION ACTIVE is entered by holding down the 'CAL' button until the 'ACTIVE' LED lights.
+While the calibration button is pressed the displays show 'CAL'.

 CALIBRATION ADJUST is entered from CALIBRATION ACTIVE by pressing the 'CAL' button until the 'ADJUST' LED is lit.
-No pH value is shown on display 2, instead it shows '---' to indicate that no pH calibration is possible.
+No pH value is shown on display 3, instead it shows '---' to indicate that no pH calibration is possible.